blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 When you attempt to steal an object using a sleight of hand check, you make it with advantage.

+### Tolerant Lungs (requires at least 15 CON)
+Breathing soot hasn't done great things for your health, but at least there's a silver lining.
+You are resistant to damage taken by breathing harmful gases.

+### Moonlighting academic (requires at least 15 INT)
+You worked with proximity to sensitive information.
+Maybe you were a chimney sweep for wealthy homes, or spent plenty of time around engineers in a factory, or something else.
+Choose your

 ### Haggle (requires at least 15 WIS)
 You didn't get where you are by paying full price.
 The first persuasion check you make to haggle with a particular trader is made